Educational Toys for Birth to 12 Months

 1. Rattles (0 to 3 months and older)

 This type of toy has been around since ancient times, but it still remains one of the best toys for babies.
 Nowadays, rattles come in many shapes and styles; there’s the classic rattle with two beads inside a ball; there’s also rattles with animal-shaped handles, and there are even electronic rattles that make sounds when you shake them.
 Rattles can be made of different materials, such as plastic and rubber; but the safest ones are those made of natural materials such as wood and ceramics.
 One reason why rattles make a great baby toy is that they can provide auditory and tactile stimulation.
 Many moms like to give their kids wooden rattles because they can be easily engraved with the baby’s name.

-- Includes 2 toy maracas
+- Set of 2 newborn rattle toy maracas for little music-makers

 - 2 minis flexible, teethable Oballs are easy to hold